 Nicholas Millikan and Nathan J. Rowader are registered representatives of ALPS Distributors, Inc.

-Nicholas Millikan and Travis Robinson have earned the right to use the Chartered Financial Analyst designation.
+Nicholas Millikan has earned the right to use the Chartered Financial Analyst designation.
 CFA Institute marks are trademarks owned by the CFA Institute.

 Returns for periods greater than one year are annualized.

 ** Reflects effects of the fund’s maximum sales charge of 5.50%.